MarketSquare/robotframework-tidy/docs/source/transformers/RenameVariables.rst

 Variable case in ``*** Keywords ***``, ``*** Tasks ***`` and ``*** Test Cases ***`` sections depends on the
 variable scope.
 Local variables are lowercase and global variables are uppercase.
-Any unknown variable (not defined in current keyword or test case) is considered as global.
-You can configure what should happen with unknown variables using ``unknown_variables_case``::
+Any unknown variable (not defined in the current keyword or test case) is considered as global.
+You can configure what should happen with unknown variables using
+``unknown_variables_case``::

     > robotidy -c RenameVariables:unknown_variables_case=upper src